-Each school has a library of print and digital media staffed by a school librarian.
-Fiction and reference materials are carefully selected by the librarian with input from staff and students.
-New resources are purchased every year to keep the collection up-to-date and to provide sufficient resource materials for all curricular areas and reading levels.
-Students are encouraged to check out books from the library for two weeks at a time.
-Students are expected to pay for lost books or books that are unduly damaged.
+Each school has a library containing print and digital media for recreational reading and curricular support.
+It is staffed by a certified library media specialist.
+Materials are carefully selected by the library media specialist with input from staff and students.
+New resources are purchased every year to maintain a current collection and provide sufficient resource materials for all curricular areas and reading levels.
+Library media specialists teach students skills of how to inquire, locate, analyze, use, and apply information.
+Students are encouraged to check materials out from the library, and are expected to be responsible for the care and return of those materials.